ACADEMICS at St. John’s Lutheran School

-- The Social Studies education provides students with the opportunity to study their expanding environment from their own families to the diverse cultures of the world.
-Therefore, children develop interpersonal skills and knowledge which helps them interact and communicate with their peers as well as develop the resourcefulness needed to participate in a worldwide environment.
+- The Social Studies education allows students to study their expanding environment from their own families to the world’s diverse cultures.
+Therefore, children develop interpersonal skills and knowledge, which helps them interact and communicate with their peers and develop the resourcefulness needed to participate in a worldwide environment.

 Upper Grades (4-5)

-- Students learn about the historical beginnings of their state and country and its subsequent development.
+- Students learn about their state and country’s historical beginnings and subsequent development.